 Child Citizenship Act of 2000

-With relatively little fanfare, President Clinton signed into law on 30 October 2000, a modification of Section 320 of the Immigration and Nationality Act which makes it a bit easier for minor children of US citizens (both foreign-born and adopted abroad) to become citizens of the US.
+With relatively little fanfare, President Clinton signed into law on 30 October 2000, a modification of Section 320 of the Immigration and Nationality Act which makes it a bit easier for minor children of US citizens (foreign-born or adopted abroad) to become citizens of the USA.

 The law has the following effects: